idrees11/gnn-topology-ablation/README.md

 Source: Automatically downloaded from TUDataset

-The dataset is small enough for fast experimentation, yet rich enough to benefit from structural features.
+The dataset is small enough for fast experimentation, yet rich enough to benefit strongly from structural features.

 🗂️ Data Splits